Circular design: the next step of design thinking?

 Even if his statements aren’t as far reaching as the ones above, Tim Brown, during the launch of the Circular Design Guide, readily admitted that the next design revolution will be circular design.

-The different principles of circular design
+The 5 principles of circular design

 Even though circular design is rather new, and not often taught in design schools today, it is still possible to outline several key principles:

-> Prioritizing the use of local and/or readily available resources, to minimize energy consumption linked to the extraction, supply, and manufacturing processes, and to reduce the amount of actual waste.
+Which allows to minimize energy consumption linked to the extraction, supply, and manufacturing processes, and to reduce the amount of actual waste.
 The designer must therefore observe and create from the resources available to him or her, especially if they have a low value today.

 This is what Shoey Shoes does.
 The brand created by a student from the Royal College of Art, makes leather shoes for kids exclusively from leather scraps.
 At the industrial lever, the French company Circouleur, which reuses leftover paint cans, is also a good example.

-> Optimizing resources and energy consumption can be achieved via different means.
 For example, on average, a car spends 96% of its life parked.
 It’s hard to picture waste as stemming from single user ownership, but it exists, and it is not useful.
 By switching to a needs-based use model, it is possible to increase the objects level of use and also diminish the number of such objects circulating on the market.
 This is exactly what several auto makers and the city of Paris are working on to replace the Autolib.
 Resources can also be optimized at the end of a product’s life cycle, when the company has anticipated that phase.
 This is what the Dutch brand Mud Jeans has done by leasing its jeans on a monthly basis.
 The practice allows for the reintegration of the raw material, as opposed to extracting new material.
 The inverted logistics process can also be looked at to optimize transportation streams.
 La Poste’s Recygo service is a good example of optimizing and recreating economic, social, and environmental value.
 Last but not least, the example of Adopt an office perfectly illustrates this example by making durable, well made, top of the line office furniture more accessible than cheap products.

-> Product durability, repairability, or upcycling possibilities.
 Built-in obsolescence has been formally condemned by many NGOs over the past few years. however, it is often considered to be an important pillar of the business models of large players in the economy today.
 We mentioned it before for the automobile industry, but the example of smartphones is equally as striking.
 These products could technically be used for 7 years.
 However, their average lifespan in France is only 18 months long.
 Most manufacturers encourage people to change their devices by suggesting updates that challenge the hardware’s capacity, so that the product becomes hard to use and obsolete.
 Fairphone is an interesting initiative for several reasons: beyond the modular nature of their devices making repairs easy, their phones are designed to last and seem much more solid than most phones.

-> Taking apart and repurposing the product.
 If the product can be taken apart or repurposed, other uses may be considered in order to create additional value.
 Renault is known for its Choisy-le-Roi manufacturing facility specialized in remanufacturing, which means taking objects apart and repackaging the parts.
 This process creates an opportunity to resell spare parts 30 to 50% cheaper than new parts, and saves up to 88% of water, 80% of energy, and 86% of the chemicals needed to manufacture a part.
 Carwatt offers the possibility to switch from a combustion engine to an all-electric engine, knowing that the impact of manufacturing a new car is often higher than the impact the car will have during its lifespan.
 At the end of its lifespan, a product can also be repurposed to serve new uses.
 The young Nantes based startup Bâtho collects old sailboats to transform them into unique houses.
 This process finances the boat’s reprocessing, prevents boats from being simply abandoned, and saves on construction materials in the region.

-> Absence of waste during the product or service’s lifespan as well as for its parts.
 Indeed, waste that cannot be reused at the end of a life cycle is seen as a design flaw and calls for a change in design or a better foresight of what that component will become.
 The objective of biodegradability or regenerating ecosystems must always be taken into account.
 Contrary to most products today, the objective is to avoid using harmful substances, to protect the product’s users, but also to let the product go back to the ecosystem at the end of its life.
 The Freitag t-shirt example is a particularly interesting one, because it is entirely made of biodegradable fibers, which means it can decompose in just a few months when buried in the ground, without damaging the soil.
 Similarly, Ecovative manufactures packaging reinforcements from fungus mycelium, which are biodegradable once the product reaches the consumer.

-> finally, a continuous improvement process.
 The raw material streams, product uses, or user behaviors may change according to design modifications, which is why it is important to integrate them so as to improve the user experience and create new continuous value loops.

 Beyond its practical aspects, circular design has become crucial to many companies.
 Plastic pollution in the oceans serves as a particularly vivid example: even HSBC recommends that Coca-Cola overhauls its product distribution strategy.